 What Happens When You Sustain a Calorie Deficit

 However, we can not deny that your body will adjust to a sustained calorie deficit and require fewer calories to function.
-So, in a sense, that will create a higher weight set point by the fact that it lowers your metabolic rate and makes it harder to lose weight.
+So, in a sense, that will create a higher weight set point because it lowers your metabolic rate and makes it harder to lose weight.

 How to Reset Your Weight Set Point

-If you think that resetting your weight set point means that you will be able to eat the same way you eat now and weigh a different weight, it’s not going to happen!
+If you think that resetting your weight set point means that you will be able to eat the same way you now and weigh a different weight, it won’t happen!
 If you want your weight to stabilize within a different range and are willing to change your eating style, I can help!

 How to Lose Weight the Easy Way